Expatria-Technologies/Flexi-HAL/README.md

 https://github.com/grblHAL/Plugin_I2C_keypad/

 ### Spindle Sync Port
 This port allows a differential connection to an external module for a robust GRBLHAL lathe implementation or to support a high-speed encoder input for LinuxCNC.
-A encoder such as E6B2-CWZ1X is most suitable for spindle applications.
+An encoder such as E6B2-CWZ1X is most suitable for spindle applications.

 ### Raspberry PI expansion header
 <img src="/readme_images/Pi_Installed.png" width="500">